-We now refer a state to be quantum advantageous in the illumination protocol if the difference between the Chernoff bound of a coherent state and that of a given non-Gaussian state having the same signal strength is strictly positive.
-Based on it, we now classify different non-Gaussian states according to their performances in QI.
-We report that for low reflectivity, photon addition in the idler mode (or photon subtraction in the signal mode) and photon subtraction from both the modes do yield quantum advantage while photon addition in both the modes or only in the signal mode cannot beat the classical limit, thereby giving non-positive difference.
-However, the hierarchy changes with the increase of the reflectivity of the BS.
-In a noisy scenario where the signal transmission line is assumed to be noisy, thereby affecting both non-Gaussian as well as coherent states, we, interestingly, observe that quantum advantage with non-Gaussian states increases even with the increase of noise upto a certain threshold value and then decreases as expected.
-Additionally, we arrive at a minimum operational efficiency of the photon addition (subtraction) apparatus to obtain quantum advantage which also takes care the probabilistic nature involved in the generation of non-Gaussian states from the TMSV states.
+We now refer to a state to be quantum advantageous in the illumination protocol if the difference between the Chernoff bound of a coherent state and that of a given non-Gaussian state having the same signal strength, is strictly positive.
+Based on it, we now classify different non-Gaussian states according to their performance in QI, even though such states cannot surpass the TMSV state having the same signal strength.
+We report that for low reflectivity, photon addition in the idler mode (or photon subtraction in the signal mode) and photon subtraction from both the modes do yield quantum advantage while photon addition in both the modes or only in the signal mode cannot beat the classical limit, thereby giving a non-positive difference with the coherent state CB.
+However, the hierarchy changes with an increase in the reflectivity of the BS.
+In a noisy scenario where the signal transmission line is assumed to be noisy, over and above the thermal background, thereby affecting both non-Gaussian as well as coherent states, we interestingly observe that quantum advantage with non-Gaussian states increases even with the increase of noise up to a certain threshold value and then decreases as expected.
+Additionally, we arrive at a minimum operational efficiency of the photon addition (subtraction) apparatus to obtain quantum advantage, which also takes care of the probabilistic nature involved in the generation of non-Gaussian states from the TMSV states.
 This analysis also helps us to decide the most favorable resource, non-Gaussian or Gaussian, depending on the apparatus available.
-Note that although the entirety of the work focuses on advantage rendered by just a single copy of the probe state, the extension to QI with multiple copies is quite straightforward in our framework.
-Moreover, we report that the ranking of non-Gaussian states according to the advantage in the QI turns out to be in a good agreement with correlations quantified by mutual information and entanglement of the given state per signal photon.
+Note that although the entirety of the work focuses on the advantage rendered by just a single copy of the probe state, the extension to QI with multiple copies is quite straightforward in our framework.
+Moreover, we report that the ranking of non-Gaussian states according to the advantage in the QI turns out to be in good agreement with correlations, quantified by mutual information and entanglement of the given state, per signal photon.